NoSayMe/Deploy/services/postgres/README.md

 - `POSTGRES_PASSWORD` – password for the default `postgres` user (set to `postgres`).
 - `POSTGRES_DB` – database created on startup (set to `handler_db`).

+This service depends on the `nginx` container so that other applications can reach the database through the shared network.

 No additional configuration is required.
 The handler service automatically creates the required tables when it starts.